Caroline test

-The Caroline test is a 19th-century formulation of customary international law, reaffirmed by the Nuremberg Tribunal after World War II, which said that the necessity for preemptive self-defence must be "instant, overwhelming, and leaving no choice of means, and no moment for deliberation."
+The Caroline test is a 19th-century formulation of customary international law—reaffirmed by the Nuremberg Tribunal after World War II—which states that the necessity for preemptive self-defence must be "instant, overwhelming, and leaving no choice of means, and no moment for deliberation."
 The test takes its name from the Caroline affair.

-Historical background
+Background

-In 1837, some inhabitants of Upper Canada revolted due to dissatisfaction with the British colonial administration.
-The United States remained officially neutral about the rebellion, but American sympathizers assisted the rebels with men and supplies, transported by the steamboat Caroline.
-In response, a combined Anglo-Canadian force from Canada entered United States territory at night, set the Caroline on fire, and sent it over Niagara Falls.
-An American watchmaker, Amos Durfee, was accidentally killed by Canadian sheriff Alexander Macleod.
-The British claimed that the attack was an act of self-defence.
-In a letter to British ambassador Henry Stephen Fox, Secretary of State Daniel Webster argued that a self-defence claimant would have to show that the:
+In 1837, the Upper Canada Rebellion broke out following dissatisfaction with the British colonial administration of Upper Canada.
+The United States remained officially neutral about the rebellion, but American sympathizers assisted a group of rebels on Navy Island with volunteers and military supplies, which were transported by the steamboat Caroline.
+In response, a force of Canadian militiamen and law enforcement officials went across the Canada–United States border on the night of December 29 and drove off Carolines crew before setting the ship on fire and sending it over Niagara Falls.
+An American watchmaker, Amos Durfee, was allegedly killed by Canadian Sheriff Alexander McLeod during the incident, which became known as the Caroline affair.

+Following the ship's destruction, the British ambassador to the United States, Henry Stephen Fox, argued that the attack was an act of self-defence as "Caroline was a hostile vessel engaged in piratical war against her Majesty's people... it was under such circumstances, which it is to be hoped will never recur, that the vessel was attacked by a party of her Majesty's people, captured and destroyed."
+In a letter to Fox, United States Secretary of State Daniel Webster argues that a self-defence claimant would have to show that the: